It’s hard to believe that it’s now been more than eight years since we first saw Volvo’s XC60 SUV.

 Since then the vehicle has managed to carve out a niche in the crowded luxury SUV segment, thanks mostly to handsome looks and comfort.
 The vehicle is a bit on the heavy side, though, and its handling isn’t quite up to the same level as its German rivals.

-Soon, we’ll see a successor, a prototype for which has just been spotted.
+Soon, we’ll see a successor, a prototype for which has been spotted again.
 This new XC60 will be the first of Volvo’s next-generation “60” series models, which will also include replacements for the S60 sedan and V60 wagon.

 The cars will utilize Volvo’s modular platform known as the Scalable Product Architecture, or SPA for short.
 The platform made its debut in the latest XC90 and has since spawned S90 and V90 siblings.
 It’s a front-wheel-drive design, though all-wheel drive is available, either via a conventional setup or “through-the-road” hybrid setup.
 The latter uses an electric motor to spin the rear wheels.